Machacado con Huevo a la Mexicana

 5. 05

-Wait a few seconds for the edges to set, then gently push and fold the eggs to the center.
-Remove from the heat while they are still soft and slightly glossy, then serve immediately alongside warm flour tortillas and refried beans.
+Let the eggs sit undisturbed for a few seconds until the edges set, then use a spatula to push them from the edges to the center.
+Remove the skillet from the heat immediately, as they will finish cooking in the hot pan.
+Serve immediately with warm flour tortillas and refried beans.

 Notes